-- Delta Dental (PPO)

-- Delta Care (PMI) (DMO)

-- United Healthcare Dental (formerly known as Pacific Union) (DMO).
+- Delta Dental (PPO) a dental Preferred Provider Organization - Delta Care (PMI) (DHMO) a Dental Health Maintenance Organization - United Healthcare Dental (formerly known as Pacific Union) (DHMO).

 The Delta Dental plan provided to active employees is a self-insured indemnity plan, administered by Delta Dental and the risk of loss due to claims in excess of revenues is borne by the City and any other participating employers.
 The Delta Dental plan offered to retired employees is a fully insured plan, where the risk of loss for a given fiscal year is borne by Delta Dental.
-The Delta Care (PMI) and United Healthcare Dental (DMO) dental plans are managed care dental plans and are fully insured with respect to both active and retired employees.
+The Delta Care (PMI, DHMO) and United Healthcare Dental (DHMO) dental plans are managed care dental plans and are fully insured with respect to both active and retired employees.

-Notes to the Basic Financial Statements For the Years Ended June 30, 2020 and 2019
+Notes to the Basic Financial Statements For the Years Ended June 30, 2021 and 2020